-Liza is passionate about social injustice and strives to amplify the voices of those who find themselves side-lined.
+Liza is passionate about social justice (rather than social injustice) and strives to help amplify the voices of those who find themselves side-lined.
 She is a qualified IDVA, accredited Service Manager and has recently been awarded her PhD – the thesis for this examines the experiences of abused mothers within the child protection system.

 Janet’s career was as a lawyer working in criminal justice, latterly as a District Crown Prosecutor, leading a team which dealt with Crown Court work in West Kent.
 Her particular casework specialisms were child abuse, serious sexual offences and homicides.
 In addition to overseeing casework and leading her team, Janet also trained as a mediator to deal with in-house dispute resolution.
 Janet retired in 2013 and joined the SATEDA board in 2014, taking over as chair in August of that year.
 Janet has been active in promoting issues primarily affecting women and girls through membership of Medway Towns Soroptimist club which works locally and internationally, so bringing a wider perspective to her work for SATEDA

 Donna has worked for SATEDA since 2015 and is our senior support worker.
 Donna feels very passionate about supporting victims of domestic abuse.
 Donna is a specialist in supporting clients with complex needs and has great empathy for the struggles many victims face.

-Gina started with us in September 2016 as SATEDA’s Freedom Programme, coordinating our programmes across the borough.
+Gina started with us in September 2016 as SATEDA’s Group Programme Coordinator.